ZhengweiLiu/AEP-BayesMAR/README.md

 # AEP-BayesMAR
-The main code and dataset in Zhengwei Liu &amp; Fukang Zhu (2024+) Asymmetric exponential power Bayesian median autoregression with applications, submited to JSCS
+The main code and datasets in Zhengwei Liu &amp; Fukang Zhu (2024+).
+Asymmetric exponential power Bayesian median autoregression with applications, submited to JSCS